JULIA MARSHALL

 ABOUT ME

+Prior to working at Brown, I was an National Science Foundation post-doctoral fellow in the Cooperation Lab at Boston College.
+There, I primarily worked with Dr. Katherine McAuliffe.
 I received my PhD in 2020 under the supervision of Dr. Paul Bloom in the Mind & Development Lab.
 There, I also focused on questions surrounding the development of moral reasoning.
+Prior to graduate school, I worked with Dr. Scott Lilienfeld at Emory University.
+There, I primarily investigated psychopathy's relationship to moral judgment.

 MY RESEARCH